The air was turning cool.

 5. Paulsboro wrestling (24-1).
 Led by senior state champions Joe Duca and Zach Greenwald, the Red Raiders returned to the No. 1 spot in South Jersey for the first time in 10 years.

 Duca went 42-0 at 125 pounds.
 Greenwald went 41-1 at 215 pounds.
-Coach Paul Morina's team also got great work from senior 119-pounder Sean DiEmma, junior 160-pounder Matt Cosgrove, and junior 130-pounder Dymere Rappa, among others.
+Coach Paul Morina's team also got great work from senior 119-pounder Sean DiEmma, junior 160-pounder Matt Cosgrove and junior 130-pounder Dymere Rappa, among many others.